You too can get involved...

 CBS Primetime, monthly specials beginning in 1952;

-CBS Sunday Nights, 1953 - 1962, as "The Jack Benny Show" --
+CBS Sunday Nights, 1953 - 1962, as "The Jack Benny Show" --;

-the original bi-weekly network run on CBS which alternated
+the original bi-weekly network run on CBS;

-CBS Primetime, 1960 - 1964, the weekly series on Sundays
+CBS Primetime, 1962 - 1964, the weekly series;

-CBS Daytime, 1964 - 1965, Weekdays and in syndication,
+CBS Daytime, 1964 - 1965, Weekdays and in syndication --;

 as "The Jack Benny Daytime Show" -- Weekday Re-Runs;

-CBS Sunday Nights, 1964 - 1965, Sundays and in syndication,
+CBS Sunday Nights, 1964 - 1965, Sundays and in syndication --;

 as "Sunday With Jack Benny" -- Sunday Afternoon Re-Runs;

-NBC Sunday Nights, 1964 - 1965,
+NBC Sunday Nights, 1964 - 1965, as "The Jack Benny Show")

 [This classic sitcom was derived from Benny's radio shows for various